Danilo Bueno

-Danilo Petrolli Bueno (born 27 December 1983 in Monte Alegre do Sul, Sao Paulo, Brazil) is a Brazilian footballer who plays as a midfielder for XV de Novembro.
+Danilo Petrolli Bueno (born 27 December 1983) is a Brazilian former footballer who played as a midfielder.

 Career

-He can play in different positions in the Midfield (Centre Midfielder, Deep-lying playmaker, Playmaker, Attacking Midfielfer, Side Midfielder).
+He played in different positions in the Midfield (Centre Midfielder, Deep-lying playmaker, Playmaker, Attacking Midfielder, Side Midfielder).

-In the 2008-2009 Brazilian Série B season he was chosen as the best player of the second period.
+In the 2008–09 Brazilian Série B season he was chosen as the best player of the second period.

 In June 2010, he signed a 4 years deal contract with African club Étoile Sportive du Sahel (Tunisia) for a total amount of $950 000.

 Before signing with Étoile Sportive du Sahel he had received some contracts from Italian sides like Reggina Calcio, Calcio Catania, and the Brazilian side of São Paulo FC.